ShrewdSpirit/credman/README.md

 - Restoring profile's password in case you manage to forget it!

 ## Installation
-You can download binary releases from [here](https://github.com/ShrewdSpirit/credman/releases)
+You can download binary releases from [here](https://github.com/ShrewdSpirit/credman/releases).
+Make sure you put the binary somewhere that's included in your PATH environment variable.

 Or you can build from source by installing [Go](https://golang.org/) and then running: